-Granada is a city that undoubtedly deserves more than just a one day visit.
+Granada is a city that undoubtedly deserves more than just a one-day visit.
 However, for travellers with a limited amount of time to explore Southern Spain, undertaking a Granada day trip from Malaga or Seville is a great way to see the highlights of the city and to give you a taste of what Granada has to offer for a return a visit.

 How to Get from Malaga to Granada

-There are frequent buses leaving from Malaga to Granada every morning taking approximately 2 hours one way and departing around every 30 minutes before noon.
+There are frequent buses leaving from Malaga every morning taking approximately 2 hours one way and departing around every 30 minutes before noon.

 If you haven’t pre-booked tickets online (they tend to sell out months in advance) then the best way to visit is by an organised tour as these companies tend to buy out a large number of tickets when they go on sale.